We call it the “divorce process” for good reason. It takes a while to end a marriage. But just how long does a divorce take in Oregon?

 With all the things that can pop up and complicate matters, it’s not uncommon for a contested divorce to last months.
 Or even longer.

 The more you and your soon-to-be-ex disagree, the more assets you have to divide, the more time you spend.

 If your case involves mediation, arbitration, or court appearances, these require scheduling and coordination.
 Court dates often don’t happen for months.

-With all of the potential delays, at the outside, divorces often take up to a year or more.
+With all of the potential delays, divorces often take up to a year or more.
 That’s probably not what you want to hear, but it’s all too often the fact of the matter.

 Related Reading: Student Loan Debt And Divorce